techiediaries/blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 ---

-**TL;DR** Node Js brings the simplicity of JavaScript to the backend.
-Today, we will build an entire application with Node JS, starting with a blank canvas and finishing with a fully functional application with multiple routes, authentication, and even remote data access.
+**TL;DR** Node.js brings the simplicity of JavaScript to the backend.
+Today, we will build an entire application with Node.js, starting with a blank canvas and finishing with a fully functional application with multiple routes, authentication, and even remote data access.
 Check out the completed code example from our [GitHub repo](https://github.com/auth0-blog/nodejs-awesome-polls).

 ---

-[Node Js](https://nodejs.org), or Node.js, NodeJS, or simply Node was first released in 2009 by Ryan Dahl and has become one of the most popular backend programming languages today.
-Node Js is for all intents and purposes JavaScript but instead of running in the users browser, Node Js code is executed on the backend.
-Developers familiar with JavaScript will be able to dive right in and write Node Js code.
+[Node.js](https://nodejs.org), or Node.js, NodeJS, or simply Node was first released in 2009 by Ryan Dahl and has become one of the most popular backend programming languages today.
+Node.js is for all intents and purposes JavaScript but instead of running in the users browser, Node.js code is executed on the backend.
+Developers familiar with JavaScript will be able to dive right in and write Node.js code.

-In our tutorial today, we will write a complete Node Js application using one of the most popular web frameworks for Node, [Express Js](http://expressjs.com).
+In our tutorial today, we will write a complete Node.js application using one of the most popular web frameworks for Node, [Express Js](http://expressjs.com).
 We'll cover everything from project setup to routing, calling external API's, and more.
-Before we dive into the code let's understand why Node Js is so popular and widely used to give you a deeper understand of why you may want to use Node Js for your applications.
+Before we dive into the code let's understand why Node.js is so popular and widely used to give you a deeper understand of why you may want to use Node.js for your applications.

-## The Rise of Node Js
+## The Rise of Node.js

-Node Js became an overnight sensation for multiple reasons.
+Node.js became an overnight sensation for multiple reasons.
 Performance played a huge factor.
-Node Js was built around an [event-based architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) and [asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O).
-This allowed Node Js applications to achieve superior I/O and load performance compared to other programming languages.
-Node Js code is compiled to machine code via Google's [V8 JavaScript Engine](https://developers.google.com/v8/).
-Let's take a look at a few other factors that led to the rise of Node Js:
+Node.js was built around an [event-based architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) and [asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O).
+This allowed Node.js applications to achieve superior I/O and load performance compared to other programming languages.
+Node.js code is compiled to machine code via Google's [V8 JavaScript Engine](https://developers.google.com/v8/).
+Let's take a look at a few other factors that led to the rise of Node.js:

 ### JavaScript on the Backend

 JavaScript as a programming language has many [flaws](https://whydoesitsuck.com/why-does-javascript-suck/).
 It is also the only language that runs in the web browser today.
 If you want your website or app to have any type of dynamic functionality, you'll have to implement it in JavaScript.
 This fact led many developers to learn JavaScript, and soon many open source libraries followed.

-Due to Node Js being JavaScript, many of these libraries, such as [lodash](https://lodash.com/), [Moment](http://momentjs.com/), and [request](https://github.com/request/request) could be used on the backend without any modification whatsoever.
+Due to Node.js being JavaScript, many of these libraries, such as [lodash](https://lodash.com/), [Moment](http://momentjs.com/), and [request](https://github.com/request/request) could be used on the backend without any modification whatsoever.
 In many instances, developers were able to write their code once, and have it run on both the frontend and the backend allowing many to quickly become full-stack developers.

 ### Node Package Manager